-4. Such signs shall be displayed for a period of note more than 30 days prior to the event and shall be removed within three days following the conclusion of such event.
-Commented [TB53]: Moved to Standard Informational 5.
-Prior to the installation of such signs, the owner of the zoning lot on which the Sign section sign is to be placed shall notify the Village of the date, location, and purpose of the civic event.
-6. No civic event signs authorized in this Section shall be permitted except upon the specific prior approval of the Village Manager.
-C. Official Flags and Emblems 1.
-Such signs may be displayed on flagpoles and when so displayed shall not exceed 24 square feet in area.
-2. Such signs may be displayed in the form of a wall sign and when so displayed shall not exceed three square feet in area.
-Commented [TB54]: Proposed to be moved out of sign E. Standard Informational Signs code 1.
-No standard informational sign shall exceed six square feet in area or four feet in height, except as expressly allowed in this section.
-2. The total area of standard informational signs on a property shall not exceed 10 square feet 3.
-Such signs shall not be illuminated 4.
-Changeable copy is not allowed on standard informational signs 5.
+- 4. Such signs shall be displayed for a period of note more than 30 days prior to the event and shall be removed within three days following the conclusion of such event. - 5.
+Prior to the installation of such signs, the owner of the zoning lot on which the sign is to be placed shall notify the Village of the date, location, and purpose of the civic event. - 6.
+No civic event signs authorized in this Section shall be permitted except upon the specific prior approval of the Village Manager.

+C. Official Flags and Emblems

+- 1. Such signs may be displayed on flagpoles and when so displayed shall not exceed 24 square feet in area. - 2.
+Such signs may be displayed in the form of a wall sign and when so displayed shall not exceed three square feet in area.

+E. Standard Informational Signs

+- 1. No standard informational sign shall exceed six square feet in area or four feet in height, except as expressly allowed in this section. - 2.
+The total area of standard informational signs on a property shall not exceed 10 square feet - 3.
+Such signs shall not be illuminated - 4.
+Changeable copy is not allowed on standard informational signs - 5.
 When there is an active building permit on a zoning lot, one additional Standard Informational Sign per lot frontage of no more than 12 square feet in area is permitted.
-Such signage shall be removed within seven days of the completion of construction.
-Commented [TB55]: Replaces "Construction Sign" type in 6.
-During the time that a lot or tenant space is actively for sale or for lease, HF district.
-Eliminates content-based restrictions additional Standard Informational Signage is allowed, per the following restrictions: a.
-Such signs shall be limited to one additional wall or ground sign per lot frontage. b.
-No individual sign shall exceed 16 square feet in area. c.
-No sign shall exceed 8 feet in height. d.
-Additional signs attached to a wall under this provision may be Commented [TB56]: Replaces "Real Estate Sign" type in located no higher than the top of the wall of a one-story building or the HF district.
-Eliminates content-based restrictions.
-Proposed bottom of the windows in the second story of a multi-story building. policy change: Real estate signage in HF district is currently 7.
-The Village Manager may approve one additional Standard Informational limited to six square feet, except for muti-unit developments, which allows 16 square feet.
-Staff is of the Sign per lot frontage of no more than five feet in height or six square feet in opinion that 16 square feet may be appropriate for all lots in size after the owner of the lot on which the sign is located has informed the the HF district.
-There is currently no height limit for such signs in the HF district; proposed 8' height limit Village of a civic event, use, or purpose.
-E. Private sale signs Commented [TB57]: Replaces "Civic Event Signs" type in HF district.
-This additional allowance may be unnecessary, 1.
-Such signs shall be non-illuminated as this signage could likely be accommodated under typical
+Such signage shall be removed within seven days of the completion of construction. - 6.
+During the time that a lot or tenant space is actively for sale or for lease, additional Standard Informational Signage is allowed, per the following restrictions: - a.
+Such signs shall be limited to one additional wall or ground sign per lot frontage. - b.
+No individual sign shall exceed 16 square feet in area. - c.
+No sign shall exceed 8 feet in height. - d.
+Additional signs attached to a wall under this provision may be located no higher than the top of the wall of a one-story building or the bottom of the windows in the second story of a multi-story building. - 7.
+The Village Manager may approve one additional Standard Informational Sign per lot frontage of no more than five feet in height or six square feet in size after the owner of the lot on which the sign is located has informed the Village of a civic event, use, or purpose.

+E. Private sale signs